 Hirsutism is characterized by coarse, terminal hair growth in women in areas more commonly associated with men.
-Dr. Adeline Kikam, a board-certified dermatologist and the founder of @brownskinderm, says that most often, these areas include the upper lip, beard area (chin and sideburns, included), chest, lower abdomen, upper back, inner thighs, and groin.
-"Men have higher levels of androgen hormones during and after puberty which is responsible for terminal hairs in the aforementioned sex-specific areas of the body and, as such, when there is an excess amount of this ‘male hormone’ in women, we see excessive hair growth in these areas in as well," she explains.
+Dr. Adeline Kikam, a board-certified dermatologist and the founder of @brownskinderm, says that most often, these areas include the upper lip, beard area (chin and sideburn, included), chest, lower abdomen, upper back, inner thighs, and groin.
+"Men have higher levels of androgen hormones during and after puberty, which are responsible for terminal hairs in the aforementioned sex-specific areas of the body, and, as such, when there is an excess amount of this ‘male hormone’ in women, we see excessive hair growth in these areas as well," she explains.

-Since hirsutism presents itself in areas more commonly associated with male hair growth, assessing your body for where your hair is growing is the first step in determining if you may have hirsutism.
+Since hirsutism presents itself in areas more commonly associated with male hair growth, assessing your body to see where your hair is growing is the first step in determining if you may have hirsutism.

 “Women can have increased fine vellus hairs [also known as peach fuzz] on their face and that is not associated with androgen excess,” he explains, noting that it’s a very normal occurrence.
-(Of course, if you’re still not satisfied with peach fuzz, you can use a dermaplaning device like the Dermaflash Luxe Dermaplaning Exfoliation and Peach Fuzz Removal Device, $199.)
+(Of course, if you’re still not satisfied with peach fuzz, you can use a dermaplaning device like the Dermaflash Luxe+ Anti-Aging, Exfoliation + Peach Fuzz Removal Set, $199.)

 Determine the Density of the Hair

-It’s not just about the area of growth, but the density, too.
-With that in mind, Markowitz explains that there are three levels of hirsutism.
+It’s not just about the area of growth but the density, too.
+With that in mind, Dr. Markowitz explains that there are three levels of hirsutism.

-"Hirsutism can be measured by the elevated androgen levels using the Ferriman-Gallwey score, which determines the level of hirsutism someone has by checking nine areas of the body for hair growth," she shares.
-"A normal level would score less than eight, a mild level scores between eight and 15, and anyone with a score higher than 15 has a severe case."
+"Hirsutism can be measured by elevated androgen levels using the Ferriman-Gallwey score, which determines the level of hirsutism someone has by checking nine areas of the body for hair growth," she shares.
+"A normal level would score less than eight; a mild level scores between eight and 15; and anyone with a score higher than 15 has a severe case."

-“Excessive unwanted facial hair can impart psychosocial stress.
-It can also lead to pseudofolliculitis—also known as ingrown hairs—which, on darker skin, can lead to post-inflammatory hyperpigmentation and scarring,” Stephens says.
+“Excessive unwanted facial hair can lead to pseudofolliculitis—also known as ingrown hairs—which, on darker skin, can lead to post-inflammatory hyperpigmentation and scarring,” Dr. Stephens says.

-Kikam adds to this, noting that “excessive hair growth—especially on very visible areas like the face, which is so intricately linked to identity, self-awareness, and what it means to be feminine in society—can be a cause for decreased self-esteem, stress, anxiety, and even depression in many with this condition.”
+“Excessive hair growth—especially on very visible areas like the face, which is so intricately linked to identity, self-awareness, and what it means to be feminine in society—can be a cause for decreased self-esteem, stress, anxiety, and even depression in many with this condition,” says Dr. Kikam.

 Consult a Doctor

-Hirsutism isn’t always a cut-and-dried disorder.
-That’s because the excessive hair growth might not be immediately alarming.
-According to Stephens, it can be seen alongside other signs, such as amenorrhea (lack of periods), acne, male pattern alopecia, and/or deepening of the voice.
+Hirsutism isn’t always a cut-and-dry disorder.
+That’s because excessive hair growth might not be immediately alarming.
+According to Dr. Stephens, it can be seen alongside other signs such as amenorrhea (lack of periods) and male pattern alopecia.
 As such, if you notice any of these signs, she recommends consulting a physician to discuss the next steps and potential hirsutism treatment options.

 Consider Treatment Options

-Since effective treatment depends on the underlying cause of the hirsutism, Kikam says it’s better to work with a doctor than trying to self-diagnose at home with hirsutism treatments.
+However, since effective treatment depends on the underlying cause of the hirsutism, Dr. Kikam says it’s better to work with a doctor than try to self-diagnose at home with hirsutism treatments.